Skip to main content

 vs 10% with placebo at Week 16 in SOLO 2 (n=221; P<0.001)

-• Definitive conclusions cannot be made as this daily Peak Pruritus analysis (compared with weekly averaged analysis) was post hoc
+Definitive conclusions cannot be made as this was a post hoc analysis in which data were not multiplicity

 aIn the primary analyses of the efficacy endpoints, subjects who received rescue treatment or with missing data were considered nonresponders.1